Think-Zap/coding-standards/README.md

 # Zap Coding Standards

-The Zap Coding Standard is a set of [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) rules for use primarily with the Zamp Competition plugins.
+The Zap Coding Standard is a set of [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) rules for use primarily with the Zap Competition plugins.

 ## Requirements